Updated October 2022

 Stephens’ Restaurant

-Stephens worked at the Del Monte Hotel for about nine years.
-It was there he learned more about the restaurant business.
-His first venture was known as the Joy Lunch Room.
-From his very first business, he was successful, and in 1927 the old Joy Lunch became known as Stephens Restaurant.
+Stephens worked at the Del Monte Hotel for about nine years, where he learned more about the restaurant business.
+His first venture was the Joy Lunch Room.
+He was successful in his first business, and in 1927, the old Joy Lunch became known as Stephens Restaurant.

 Stephens Family papers, MS 5, African American Museum & Library at Oakland, Oakland Public Library.
 Oakland, California

-The restaurant soon became the dining rendezvous of the ultra-fashionable folk of the city and gave lucrative employment to young African American men and women.
+The restaurant soon became the dining rendezvous of the city’s ultra-fashionable folk and provided lucrative employment to young African American men and women.

 Stephens Family papers, MS 5, African American Museum & Library at Oakland, Oakland Public Library.
 Oakland, California.

-The restaurant enjoyed great success during the 1920s and 1930s and was usually filled to capacity.
+The restaurant enjoyed great success during the 1920s and 1930s and was usually filled.
 Stephens took great delight in employing African American high school and college students so they could earn money for their education.

-The final location of the restaurant was 200 East 14th (now International Blvd) at 2nd Ave and was in business until 1938 when Narcisi’s Italian Restaurant opened.
+The final location of the restaurant was 200 East 14th (now International Blvd) at 2nd Ave.
+It was in business until 1938, when Narcissi’s Italian Restaurant opened.

 Stephens Cocktail Lounge